- About the Major

 - Matt Bates, active in the labor/alternative press since the 1960s, worked as a daily reporter for Connecticut's Manchester Journal-Inquirer during the 1980s.
 For 15 years, he handled internal and external communications for the Machinists’ international union, before becoming Secretary-Treasurer of the AFL-CIO Union Label & Service Trades Department in 2003.
 With a B.A. in Communications from the University of Connecticut and an M.S. in Labor Studies from the University of Massachusetts, he is studying class and the U.S. news media.
 He is a teaching assistant with Dr. Susan Moeller’s media literacy course.

-- Merrilee Cox is a veteran broadcast journalist and manager, serving most recently as Washington Bureau Chief for ABC News, Radio.
+- Merrilee Cox successfully defended her dissertation in April, 2014.
+Before coming to the Merrill College, she was a veteran broadcast journalist and manager, serving most recently as Washington Bureau Chief for ABC News, Radio.
 During more than 20 years with ABC, she traveled extensively and was directly involved in coverage of news events including the war in Iraq, U.S. elections and political conventions, the Millennium Celebration and numerous Olympics.
 She received her master's degree from the Newhouse School at Syracuse University and her bachelor's in political science from American University.
 The most recent Scripps Howard Doctoral Fellow, she also will teach in the College.

 - Megan Fromm holds a bachelor's degree in mass communication with an emphasis in news/editorial from Mesa State College in Colorado.
 She has worked as a reporter and copy editor at newspapers in Colorado and California and has interned at the Washington Times and the Student Press Law Center.
 While an undergraduate, she was awarded the Society of Professional Journalists' Sunshine Award and the Colorado Press Association's Friend of the First Award for pursuing open government and freedom of information principles.
 Interested in media law and ethics, she is a teaching assistant with Dr. Susan MoellerÂ’s media literacy course.